Determination of the HERA coherent diffractive $J/\psi$ production cross section via artificial neural network: Exclusive coherent diffractive production

 \section{Exclusive coherent diffractive $J/\psi$ production}

 In this section, we provide a brief description of the theoretical framework for the exclusive coherent diffractive reaction process.
 The exclusive coherent diffractive production of the $J/\psi$ meson in photon–proton ($\gamma p$) scattering involves the exchange of a color-singlet gluonic system, commonly referred to as the “Pomeron,” which leaves the proton intact.
 The final state is characterized by a $J/\psi$ meson and a proton separated by a large rapidity gap.
-The process is described by the reaction process of $\gamma^{(*)} p \to J/\psi\, p $.
-This reaction process is dominated by the gluon dynamics at small Bjorken-$x$, making it a key probe of the gluon content of the proton.
+The process is described by the reaction process of $\gamma^{(*)} p \to J/\psi\, p$.
 The central observable in this reaction process is the differential cross section $d\sigma/dt$.
 In the small $t$, the differential cross section typically exhibits an exponential form, and it can be defined as

 where the slope parameter $b$ encodes information about the transverse spatial distribution of gluons of the proton (nuclei) target in the transverse plane.
 If the impact parameter enters the cross section via a purely Gaussian proton shape function $T(\mathbf{b}_\perp)$, the slope parameter $b$ is directly determined by the width parameter $B_G$, where $T(\mathbf{b}_\perp) \propto \exp(-\mathbf{b}_\perp^2/B_G)$.
 This function describes the transverse gluonic charge distribution inside the proton.
 This relationship arises because the square of the momentum transfer $t$ is the conjugate variable to the impact parameter $\mathbf{b}_\perp$, related through a two-dimensional Fourier transform~\cite{Kowalski:2006hc}.